notaryproject/notation/specs/commandline/plugin.md

 $ notation plugin install --file <file_path> --checksum <digest>
 ```

-Upon successful execution, the plugin is copied to plugin directory.
+Upon successful execution, the plugin is copied to Notation's plugin directory.
 The name and version of the installed plugin is displayed as follows.

 ```console
 Successfully installed plugin <plugin name>, version <x.y.z>